RedHatTraining/AI296-apps/scenarios/hotels/README.md

 * The taxonomy with skills and knowledge is at https://github.com/RedHatTraining/AI296-taxonomy-hotels.
 We cannot store thae the taxonomy in a monorepo because InstructLab needs each taxonomy to have its own dedicated repository.

-* Knowledge files are stored in this directory.
+* Documents that support the taxonomy knowledge are stored in the `business_docs` directory.

 * The `results` directory contain the intermediate outputs of the SDG phase to save time to the student.
 With the provided taxonomy, the SDG phase takes ~ 2 hours in a `g6e.12xlarge` AWS instance.